-(i) Currently, the delimited file inventory screen does not show the File Format column in the grid that indicates the document store type assignment for the field.
+Currently, the delimited file inventory screen does not show the File Format column in the grid that indicates the document store type assignment for the field.
 Users can assign algorithms to the fields inside document store selected file format by either clicking on the Actions button (...) and selecting the Edit File Format option in the grid or by going to Settings > Format and choosing to Edit the assigned file format.

-6.9.12.1 Multi-column algorithm support for document store type masking
+6.9.12.1 Multi-column algorithm support for document store type masking i Buffer size (in bytes) will be using calculated using the below formula:

-With the release of version 10.0.0.0, Multi-column algorithms79 will be supported for JSON and XML document store type masking with limited buffer-data size.
+With the release of version 10.0.0.0, Multi-column algorithms will be supported for JSON and XML document store type masking with limited buffer-data size.

-79 https://masking.delphix.com/docs/latest/using-multi-column-algorithms
+https://masking.delphix.com/docs/latest/using-multi-column-algorithms